glatard/one-voxel/robust-motion/README.md

   --------------|:---------|
   | ![alt text](https://github.com/glatard/one-voxel/raw/master/robust-motion/diff_idinit-0.png) | ![alt text](https://github.com/glatard/one-voxel/raw/master/robust-motion/diff_idinit-1.png) |

-Conclusion: the recursive initialization is responsible for instabilities.
+# Conclusion

+The recursive initialization is responsible for instabilities.
+Initializing volumes independently from each other fixes the issue, but it may also be less accurate.
+Bootstraping the motion correction pipeline (not only the rigid registraton) may be a solution.

 ## Command log